-In this comprehensive guide, we’ll explore the science behind peptides for acne, how they compare to traditional treatments, and exactly how to incorporate them into your routine for clearer, healthier skin.
+In this complete guide, I’ll walk you through the proven benefits of peptides for acne, compare them to traditional treatments, and share exactly how to layer them into your routine for clearer, calmer skin.

 Peptides are short chains of amino acids—the building blocks of proteins like collagen, elastin, and keratin.
 While proteins can contain hundreds of amino acids, peptides typically contain 2 to 50.
 This smaller size allows them to penetrate the skin’s outer layer more easily.